 Far too often we see careful, skilled workers injured despite taking safety precautions.
 They are fortunate to have workers’ compensation benefits available to cover their medical expenses and a portion of lost wages.

 But it is also common that workers’ comp claims are denied.
-In those cases, an experienced attorney can help you appeal the denial and help you get the benefits you deserve.
+In those cases, an experienced Charlotte workers compensation lawyer can help you appeal the denial and help you get the benefits you deserve.